PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Rods and Reels

 Short and Stout: Forget your 7'6" flipping stick.
 In tight quarters, a 6'6" medium-heavy rod gives you better control.
-I run a Dobyns Fury 6'6" for most creek work – short enough to maneuver under branches but with enough backbone to horse bass out of cover.
+I run a Dobyns Fury 6'6" for most creek work – short enough to maneuver under branches but with enough backbone to horse bass out of heavy cover.

 Reel Choice: Baitcasters excel for accuracy, but in ultra-tight spots, a quality spinning setup shines.
 The Abu Garcia Revo SX spinning reel has never let me down in creek combat.